refinedev/refine/documentation/blog/2024-05-07-ts-dictionary.md

 };

 const dictators: TDictators = {
-  kj_un: "Kim Jong Un",
-  mm_gaddafi: "Muammar Muhammad Gaddafi",
-  sh_almajid: "Saddam Hussein Al-Majid",
   ah_aladeen: "Admiral Haffaz Aladeen",
+  bg_brother: "Big Brother",
+  cr_snow: "Coriolanus Snow",
+  es_palpatine: "Emperor Sheev Palpatine",
 };

 console.log(dictators.ah_aladeen); // "Admiral Haffaz Aladeen"
 ```

-Here, we first defined a `TDictators` type with indexed signature syntax and then annotated the `dictators` object with `TDictators`.
+Here, we first defined a `TDictators` type with index signature syntax and then annotated the `dictators` object with `TDictators`.

 Notice, we have to annotate both the key and value of the dictionary items.
 Notice also that this dictionary is a perpetually extendable one.
 That's because, with the index signature type above, we have annotated the keys to be **_any_** `string`.
 And we want the value to be `string` as well.